Master's Degree Program in Clinical and Epidemiologic Research

 International Applicants: The Master's in Clinical Research program welcomes applications from international scholars who meet the prerequisites, but the program does not directly provide any financial aid.
 International applicants from non-English speaking countries must also demonstrate proficiency in English by a) completing one year of study with a minimum grade point average (GPA) of 3.00 at an accredited college or university in the United States, or b) by obtaining the following minimum scores on the Test of English as a Foreign Language (TOEFL) — administered by Educational Testing Services (ETS): paper-based TOEFL – 550; computer based TOEFL – 213; internet-based TOEFL – 80; or the International English Language Testing System (IELTS): IELTS – 7.
 For TOEFL, please use recipient code 4840 in order to route to UCSF.
-All transcripts from institutions outside of the US and Canada need to be accompanied by an evaluation from an accredited evaluation service.
-We recommend World Education Services (WES) or Educational Credential Evaluators.
-This must be included with your application.
+Transcripts from institutions outside of the U.S. or Canada need to be evaluated by an accredited evaluation service, such as World Education Service (WES) (strongly preferred to speed up the review of your application) or Educational Credential Evaluators (ECE).

-Deadline: Applications are due by March 18, 2019 for admission in Summer 2019, but, beginning on January 1, all completed applications will be reviewed on a rolling basis and applicants will be notified of the admission decision typically within 4 to 6 weeks of our receipt of the completed application.
+Deadline: Applications are due by: March 14, 2021. for admission in Summer 2021, but, beginning on January 1, all completed applications will be reviewed on a rolling basis and applicants will be notified of the admission decision typically within 4 to 6 weeks of our receipt of the completed application.
 Early application is particularly encouraged for applicants originating outside of the San Francisco Bay Area who may require finding housing or travel visas.
 If any portion of the application is not received by the final due date, the application will be considered incomplete and will not be further considered without petition, explanation, and payment of $150 late fee.
 Additional late fees may apply for exceptionally late transactions.